archf/ansible-masterbook/README.md

 *  tmpfs (mount /tmp in a tmpfs when there is enough ram ??? i think this doesn't allow you to suspend to ram)

+# Thoughts

-### somes roles should be executed on all machines by default
+## Some roles should be executed on all machines by default
 ex:
 * common
 * accounts